An independent opticians in Pinner, Eyesey Eyecare provide a range of specialist, NHS and private clinical eye care services.

 Our Intuitive Colorimetry service improves visual comfort through precision tinted lenses and coloured overlays.

-We use industry leading digital retinal imaging to detect early signs of glaucoma and other diseases of the retina, allowing early intervention and preventing the loss of sight.
+We use industry leading digital retinal imaging to detect diseases of the retina – including glaucoma – allowing early intervention and preventing the loss of sight.

 For children who are short-sighted, our Myopia Control Assessment allows us to correct their vision and help slow down the progress of myopia.